 Describe the existing resources and environmental values of water that may be affected by the project.
-Environmental values should be defined according to the Environmental Protection Act 1994, Environmental Protection (Water) Policy 2009 (EPP(Water)), the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC and ARMCANZ, 2000), the Queensland Water Quality Guidelines 2009 (DERM, 2009) and the guideline Establishing Draft Environmental Values and Water Quality Objectives (EPA, 2002).
-Make reference to Queensland Wetland Mapping and any available Aquatic Conservation Assessments produced by EHP.
-Include estuarine and marine waters if they could be impacted by the project.
-The definition of waters in the EPP (Water) includes the bed and banks of waters, so this section should address benthic sediments as well as the water column.
+Environmental values are defined according to the Environmental Protection Act 1994, Environmental Protection (Water) Policy 2009 (EPP (Water)), the Australian Water Quality Guidelines for Fresh and Marine Waters (ANZECC & ARMCANZ, 2000), the Queensland Water Quality Guidelines 2009 (DERM, 2009) and the guideline Establishing Draft Environmental Values and Water Quality Objectives (EPA, 2002), and include reference to the Isaac River Sub-basin Environmental Values and Water Quality Objectives, September 2011.
+Make reference to Queensland Wetland Mapping and any available Aquatic Conservation Assessments produced by the department.
+The definition of waters in the EPP (Water) includes the bed and banks of waters, so this section would address benthic sediments as well as the water column.